VibezZzCoder/usaf-hangar-fighter/README.md

 Created by [@VibezZzCoder](https://github.com/VibezZzCoder).

-USAF Hangar Fighter is an independent fan/prototype project and is not an official U.S. Air Force product.
+Hangar Fighter is an independent fan/prototype project and is not an official U.S. Air Force product.
 It is not endorsed by, sponsored by, or affiliated with the U.S. Air Force, the Department of the Air Force, or the U.S. Department of Defense.

 The project uses fictionalized, stylized, military-inspired characters and settings.
 No official endorsement is implied.